Deportation of Kilmar Abrego Garcia

-After Abrego Garcia was deported, his wife filed suit in Maryland asking that the US government return him to the US.
-The district court judge ordered the government to "facilitate and effectuate" his return.
-The government appealed, and on April 10, 2025, the Supreme Court stated unanimously (Note: Unsigned orders do not specify a vote count; however, there were no public dissents.) that the government must "facilitate" Abrego Garcia's return to the US.
-The administration interpreted "facilitate" to mean it was not obligated to seek his release, and it was up to El Salvador whether to release him.
+After Abrego Garcia was deported, his wife filed suit in Maryland asking that the U.S. government return him to the U.S. The district court judge ordered the government to "facilitate and effectuate" his return.
+The government appealed, and on April 10, 2025, the Supreme Court stated unanimously (Note: Unsigned orders do not specify a vote count; however, there were no public dissents.) that the government must "facilitate" Abrego Garcia's return to the U.S. The administration interpreted "facilitate" to mean it was not obligated to seek his release, and it was up to El Salvador whether to release him.

-On June 6, 2025, the federal government returned Abrego Garcia to the US, and the Department of Justice announced that he had been indicted in Tennessee for "conspiracy to unlawfully transport illegal aliens for financial gain" and "unlawful transportation of illegal aliens for financial gain".
-He was jailed in Tennessee.
-A federal judge in Tennessee ruled that he could be released pending trial, but after his lawyers expressed concern that he might be immediately deported again, she ordered that he remain in prison for his own protection.
-On July 23, the Maryland and Tennessee courts simultaneously ordered that he be released from prison and prohibited his immediate deportation after release.
-A month later, he was released on bail, and he returned to Maryland.
-ICE officials said that they intended to place him in immigration detention as soon as possible, and would initiate proceedings to deport him to a third country.
-He was detained by ICE a few days later.
+On June 6, 2025, the federal government returned Abrego Garcia to the U.S., and the Department of Justice announced that he had been criminally indicted in Tennessee for "unlawful transportation of illegal aliens for financial gain" and conspiracy to do so.
+A federal judge ruled that he would temporarily remain in prison in Tennessee to protect him from deportation, but after further orders from Maryland and Tennessee courts prohibited his immediate deportation, he was released on bail in August and returned to Maryland.
+ICE officials detained him a few days later, saying they intended to deport him to a third country.
+He was released again on December 11 upon a federal judge's order, and the judge dismissed the criminal case against him in May 2026.
+In August 2026, the Justice Department appealed the dismissal.